Toiletman007/Toiletman007/README.md

 - 👯 I’m looking to collaborate on Open Source projects involving Kotlin

 - 📖 Languages: **I speak fluent English and Czech.
-And I am learning German.**
+I am also learning German.**

 - 📫 How to reach me: **quertical5@gmail.com**